 Selection of Bonds to be Redeemed.

-The Series 2017A Bonds may be redeemed only in the principal amount of \$5,000 or any integral multiple thereof.
-If less than all Series 2017A Bonds shall be called for optional redemption, such Series 2017A Bonds shall be redeemed from the maturity or maturities selected by AMP.
-If less than all Series 2017A Bonds of any maturity are to be redeemed, the particular Series 2017A Bonds to be redeemed shall be selected by the Trustee by such method as the Trustee in its sole discretion shall determine.
+Series 2019 Tax-Exempt Bonds.
+The Series 2019 Tax-Exempt Bonds may be redeemed only in authorized denominations.
+If less than all Series 2019 Tax-Exempt Bonds of a series shall be called for optional redemption, such Series 2019 Tax-Exempt Bonds shall be redeemed from the maturity or maturities selected by AMP.
+If less than all Series 2019 Tax-Exempt Bonds of any maturity within a series are to be redeemed, the particular Series 2019 Tax-Exempt Bonds to be redeemed shall be the Series 2019 Tax-Exempt Bonds determined in writing by AMP, or if no direction is provided by AMP, as selected by the Trustee by such method as the Trustee in its sole discretion shall determine.